fatihseydi/Clarusway-aws-devops-workshop/devops/hands-on/kubernetes/kubernetes-01-installing-on-ec2-linux2/README.md

-# Hands-on Kubernetes-01 : Installing Kubernetes on Ubuntu 20.04 running on AWS EC2 Instances
+sudo# Hands-on Kubernetes-01 : Installing Kubernetes on Ubuntu 20.04 running on AWS EC2 Instances

 Purpose of the this hands-on training is to give students the knowledge of how to install and configure Kubernetes on Ubuntu 20.04 EC2 Instances.